wuqinhao/BRIEFcode/README.md

 The binary string is processed in BRIEF::cal_window_sample.

 Also, this BRIEF code offers the change of BRIEF patch size and sample pair number.
 The main output is the BRIEF histogram of the whole image.
 The outcome can be printed as the txt file.
+SVM and Nearest Neighbour classifier is offered in svm_multiple.cpp.
+The files are saved in xml format.

 12-12-2018